hasibahmedhero/shorturl/README.md

 # Short URL Generator

-A short URL generator application build with laravel and vuejs
+A short URL generator application built with laravel and vuejs

 ## Features